 If I Were You - Project Israel featured a collaboration with set designer Lisa Boling Huntsman and composer Ben Juodvalkis.
 The first international iteration of this long-term outreach project, Artistic Director Casey Lee Thorne spent her Fulbright Fellowship to Israel conducting free community outreach workshops throughout Israeli and Palestinian Territories to examine the role of dance in self-discovery and community-building.
-The If I Were You project stands testament to the belief that dance exposes what is most personal to us, and perhaps most universal.
+We gathered hundreds of written reflections about what dancing connects us to.
+These written reflections were used to craft a large-scale set design by Lisa Boling Huntsman, and to inspire the choreographic process.
 This project was supported by The Fulbright Program, Dominican University of CA, Ca$h a program of Theatre Bay Area, and our Kickstarter donors.

 The Shadow of a Doubt featured a collaboration with interactive lighting designer Mark Janes.
 Inspired by the following Rumi quote, this piece used kinetic light technologies to explore the nuances of clarity, confusion, and the grey area in between. ”Out beyond ideas of wrongdoing and rightdoing there is a field.
 I will meet you there.
 When the soul lies down in that grass the world is too full to talk about.”
 The Shadow of a Doubt premiered as a commission for the 22nd Annual West Wave Dance Festival 2013, produced by SAFEhouse for the Performing Arts and supported by the SF Grants for the Arts and the Zellerbach Family Foundation.